Forms, File Uploads and Security with Node.js and Express — SitePoint

 /contact to process the user input.

 Let’s look at the invalid submission first.
-If invalid, we need to pass back the submitted values to the view so they don’t need to re-enter them along with any error messages we want to display:
+If invalid, we need to pass back the submitted values to the view (so users don’t need to re-enter them) along with any error messages we want to display:

 router.get('/contact', (req, res) => {